 Much of SEO is about getting to know your user’s better, such as learning which search terms lead to the best conversions.
 You will have a backlog of tests that you want to try out.
 Make sure that these tests can be done in such a way that the traffic acquired from these tests can be isolated from the rest of your site.
 If the result is good within the agreed time period, then keep the test as a permanent optimization.
 If not, revert the optimization quickly and move on to the next test.

 Quality is a word that is being emphasized by all the major search engine – mostly loudly by Google.
 Google has made many adjustments in their ranking algorithms to better highlight the quality content that web users are demanding.

 The focus has been to eliminate duplicate content and content that is both fraudulent and spammy.

 Duplicate content can be defined as content that appears identical on your site and on other sites across the web.
 Good technical SEO can be used to ensure that all content only appears under unique URLs and with unique page titles and descriptions.
 It the job of your technical team to fully understand these structures and make the necessary optimization to differentiate your content uniquely across your marketplace web pages.
 This is a challenge, but the guidelines are well defined, and the skills can be acquired.

 The greater challenge comes in the form of user-defined content.
 Sellers are notorious for uploading the same content many times.
 It is possible to filter out much of this duplication via your own backend, but catering for all the permutations that a user can submit require a lot of time from your technical team.
-Time that could be better spent on other optimization that will have more direct monetary returns.
+Time could be better spent on other optimization with more direct monetary returns.

 The same can be said of fraudulent or spammy content.
 Users that have the intent to defraud others are becoming more sophisticated every day.
 They will continually switch identities and the type and structure of their content.